ralphcomplido/accounting-app/docs/common-scenarios/scaffolding.md

 The script above is run from the repo's main `src` directory to cleanly align with the default parameters.
 You can override most of these parameters if needed.

 ## Generated Files

+New files are generated to create a new area based around the provided entity.
+Instead of changing content within the other areas (`Profile`, `Admin`, etc.) the new area will match the entity name (like `TestEntity`) and provide a starting point for integration.
+It's up to the developer to decide whether and which items are merged into other areas or kept contained within the newly created area.

 In the Core project, everything is added in a new `TestEntities` area folder: